VorteX-co/VAUV/Software/vortex_ws/src/health_monitor/README.md

-This is a ROS2 package for (health monitor) task.
+This is a ROS2 package for health monitor module.